 When you want to ensure your family’s health, you buy insurance- auto, life, health- because your family will have no problems if something unexpected happens.
 But as time consumes while you look for a claim to be processed, you start thinking whether the benefits of insurance are worth taking, given the hassles and higher premiums they include.
-These sort of mindsets, along with crises and scandals, have dragged the industry to stilted growth rates and decreasing customer satisfaction rates.
+These sorts of mindsets, along with crises and scandals, have dragged the industry to stilted growth rates and decreasing customer satisfaction rates.
 Also, frauds remain the most persistent source of concern and expense.
 However, as insurance companies have started to explore possible solutions to these problems, the Blockchain technology has emerged as a method to bring transformations in several areas, including underwriting, client onboarding, and claims processing.
-Now, let’s find out those three key to use Blockchain in Insurance.
+Now, let’s find out those three key areas to use Blockchain in Insurance.

 During the underwriting process, an insurer evaluates the peril of furnishing a client with a policy.
 He evaluates the coverage the client should get and how much they need to pay for it.
 Insurance sometimes is often called a gamble.
 Nonetheless, no insurance company would come out to play it without having a thorough at the data and before ensuring that the odds are in their favor.
 Sometimes, it can take up to years to evaluate the risk versus advantages for larger corporate policies.

-On blockchain, external data can be used to lower risk liability and thus, provide semi-automatic pricing.
-Further, this can help to shorten and automate underwriting process, decreasing the cost of operations.
+On the blockchain, external data can be used to lower risk liability and thus, provide semi-automatic pricing.
+Further, this can help to shorten and automate the underwriting process, decreasing the cost of operations.
 Not only this, Blockchain technology can help such industries achieve transparency and strengthen trust in the underwriting procedure by empowering shared visibility in typical multinational programs.

 In claim prevention, distributed blockchain network can streamline the access to the same information for all those insurers, as well as, reduce administrative duties associated with claims.